3omer/3omer.github.io/essays/background-threads-behaviour.md

     <figcaption>Photo by <a href="https://unsplash.com/@octoberroses?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Aubrey Odom</a> on <a href="https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></figcaption>
 </figure>

 I was adding email-confirmation feature to aside project I'm working on.
 The REST-API is built by Flask, and you know Python is really not good at handling IO operations -not talking about the new ASYNC based frameworks- so I thought it would be really interesting to investigate the performance behavior when we send the confirmation email synchronously in the main thread VS sending it asynchronously in a background thread.
 My intuition is saying that when I delegate sending emails to a background thread the latency should be very close to the latency before introducing this feature.
-But hey! this all just a theoretical speaking .. let's see what the machine has to say!.
+But hey! this all is just a theoretical speaking .. let's see what the machine has got to say!.

 ## Jmeter configuration